mssola/jo.mssola.com/README.md

 ---

 My personal website.

-## License

 This project is licensed under the AGPLv3.
 See [LICENSE](./LICENSE) for the full license text.